ktangsali/physicsnemo-sym/docs/user_guide/advanced/parametrized_simulations.rst

    | :math:`(^{\circ} C)`  |                 |            |                 |
    +-----------------------+-----------------+------------+-----------------+

-By parameterizing the geometry, Modulus Sym significantly accelerates design optimization when compared to traditional solvers, which are limited to single geometry simulations.
+By parameterizing the geometry, PhysicsNeMo Sym significantly accelerates design optimization when compared to traditional solvers, which are limited to single geometry simulations.
 For instance, 3 values (two end values of the range and a middle value) per design variable would result in :math:`3^6 = 729` single geometry runs.
 The total compute time required by OpenFOAM for this design optimization would be 4099 hrs. (on 20 processors).
-Modulus Sym can achieve the same design optimization at ~17x lower computational cost.
+PhysicsNeMo Sym can achieve the same design optimization at ~17x lower computational cost.
 Large number of design variables or their values would only magnify the difference in the time taken for two approaches.

 .. note::
-   The Modulus Sym calculations were done using 4 NVIDIA V100 GPUs.
+   The PhysicsNeMo Sym calculations were done using 4 NVIDIA V100 GPUs.
 The OpenFOAM calculations were done using 20 processors.

 .. figure:: /images/user_guide/flow_field_with_T_4_cropped.png
    :name: fig:optimal_3Fin_result